Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 Install a compiler for MacOS
 """"""""""""""""""""""""""""

-If you use Apple OSX, you can install the Clang compilier by installing XCode.
+If you use Apple OSX, you can install the Clang compiler by installing XCode.
 Check if you have XCode and clang installed by opening a terminal window and entering the following.